aljus7/FanCommander/README.md

 *** Source: ArchWiki; https://wiki.archlinux.org/title/Fan_speed_control; 25.6.2025 ***

 ### Must do:
 The enumerated hwmon symlinks located in /sys/class/hwmon/ might vary in order because the kernel modules do not load in a consistent order per boot.
-Because of this, it may cause fancontrol to not function correctly.
-The error is "Configuration appears to be outdated, please run pwmconfig again".
-Upstream bug.
+Because of this, it may cause FanCommander to not function correctly.

 Solution
 In /etc/conf.d/lm_sensors, there are 2 arrays that list all of the modules detected when you execute sensors-detect.
 These get loaded in by fancontrol.
 If the file does not exist, run sensors-detect as root, accepting the defaults.
 Open (or create) /etc/modules-load.d/modules.conf.
 Get all of the modules listed from the 2 variables in /etc/conf.d/lm_sensors and place them into the /etc/modules-load.d/modules.conf file, one module per line.
 Specifying them like this should make a defined order for the modules to load in, which should make the hwmon paths stay where they are and not change orders for every boot.
 If this does not work, I highly recommend finding another program to control your fans.
 If you cannot find any, then you could try using the alternative solution below.